Cacti/plugin_weathermap/README.md

-# PHP Network Weathermap 1.0 - Beta 4
+# PHP Network Weathermap 1.0

 This is PHP Network Weathermap fork, version 1.0.
 The PHP Weathermap was originally by Howard Jones (howie@thingy.com).
 As Howie has scaled back his